+1. Thoroughly wash away contaminants with fresh water.

+2. Remove the spark plug(s), and then face the spark plug hole downward to allow any mud, or contaminants to drain.

-- 1. Thoroughly wash away contaminants with fresh water. - 2.
-Drain the fuel from fuel filter, and fuel line.
-Drain the engine oil completely. - 3.
-Fill the sump with fresh engine oil. - 4.
-Take the outboard motor to a PARSUN dealer as soon as possible.
+3. Drain the fuel from the carburetor, fuel filter, and fuel line.
+Drain the engine oil completely.

+4. Fill the sump with fresh engine oil.

+5. Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while starting the engine.

+6. Take the outboard motor to a PARSUN dealer as soon as possible.